mikedfunk/CI-Authentication/README.md

 ----------------------------

-Registration
+Register
 ============================

 Do Register
 ----------------------------

-When form validation passes for registration, do this:
+When registration passed form validation, do this:

     $this->ci_authentication->do_register();

 It will:

-1. unset confirm_password
+1. unset ```$_POST['confirm_password']```
 2. set a new salt and encrypt the password
 3. set the role id
 4. set a new confirm string
 5. add the user
-6. email the user with a confirm registration link (email view, template, from, subject, etc. are all configurable in **config/ci_authentication.php**)
+6. email the user with a confirm register link (email view, template, from, subject, etc. are all configurable in **config/ci_authentication.php**)
 7. In case you need it, sets the title for the error page based on config value
-8. redirect to the configured registration success url
+8. redirect to the configured register success url

 Do Confirm Register
 ----------------------------